SuperOfficeDocs/superoffice-docs/user-guide/en/user/service/reply-templates/viewreplytemplate.md

 ## Copy reply templates

-If you want to create a new reply template based on an existing reply template, you can copy it.
-To do this:
+If you want to create a new reply template based on an existing reply template, you can copy it. [!include[To do this](../../../includes/to-do-this.md)]

 1. Select **Knowledge Base &gt; Reply templates**.
 2. Go to the folder where the reply template is located.